cdktf/cdktf-provider-aws/docs/cloudwatchEventConnection.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.84.0/docs/resources/cloudwatch_event_connection#id CloudwatchEventConnection#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.85.0/docs/resources/cloudwatch_event_connection#id CloudwatchEventConnection#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `invocation_connectivity_parameters`<sup>Optional</sup> <a name="invocation_connectivity_parameters" id="@cdktf/provider-aws.cloudwatchEventConnection.CloudwatchEventConnection.Initializer.parameter.invocationConnectivityParameters"></a>

+- *Type:* <a href="#@cdktf/provider-aws.cloudwatchEventConnection.CloudwatchEventConnectionInvocationConnectivityParameters">CloudwatchEventConnectionInvocationConnectivityParameters</a>

+invocation_connectivity_parameters block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.85.0/docs/resources/cloudwatch_event_connection#invocation_connectivity_parameters CloudwatchEventConnection#invocation_connectivity_parameters}

 ---